About Civics Boot Camp

-If you want to have a positive impact in Ottawa, it helps to know how things work at various government levels, within our communities, and amongst each other.
+If you want to have a positive impact in Ottawa, it helps to know how things work at City Hall and in our community.
 Twice a year, Citizens Academy organizes its Civics Boot Camp to offer you the skills, knowledge, and networks for success.
 It’s everything you should know but didn’t know how to ask!

 What will I learn?

 Citizens Academy encourages constructive problem-solving between citizens and their city, and we see dialogue and understanding as the first essential step.
 Civics Boot Camp is interactive, experiential, and has been co-created by citizens, specialists, and community developers.
-It teaches the basics of how to navigate the local context, how to approach the larger context influencing cities, how to understand where and why the City spends its money, and explores how and why cities and communities are built they way they are.
+It teaches the basics of how to navigate the local context in municipal government, how to understand and influence where the City spends money, and explains how cities and communities are built.

-Most importantly, you will be learning alongside new contacts and neighbours.
-Together, you’ll explore ways to identify and work with local champions about issues you care about, and gain fresh perspectives on ways to interact with elected officials and city staff, community associations and other civic groups.
+Learning alongside new contacts and neighbours, you’ll explore ways to identify and work with local champions about issues you care about, and gain fresh perspectives on ways to interact with elected officials and city staff, community associations and other civic groups.

 Who or What is Citizens Academy?

 Citizens Academy is a grassroots movement in Ottawa.
 Its mission is to help accelerate change for the common good, and inspire new ways for people and organizations to engage with and create change in their cities.
 Our work focuses on creating the space for inquiry, learning, reflection, inspiration, and action.
 Civics Boot Camp offers the foundational knowledge citizens need to understand and get involved in Ottawa.

 Citizens Academy is not a City of Ottawa program.
-We are a young, volunteer-led organization, which operates thanks to the generous support of community donors and foundations.
+We are a young, volunteer-lead organization, which operates thanks to the generous support of community donors and foundations.

 How does Civics Boot Camp work?

-We offer six 3-hour evening sessions over six weeks, and is a combination of in-person workshops and online learning.
+The program includes six 3-hour evening sessions over six weeks, and is a combination of in-person workshops and online learning.
 The workshops will start and end at City Hall on April 8th and May 13th.
 The four sessions in between will be held at the University of Ottawa, downtown campus.